kcroker/dpsprep/README.md

 ![Image](./screenshots/lipsum_with_text.png)

 Since the image is actually drawn on top of the text, there is no harm in using an actual visible font, possibly rendered using a transparent "color".
 Still, when searching and selecting text, the scrambled letters from the second image would be highlighted.
-With the invisible font, there are no visible glyphs to highlight, so an illusory "block" containing the text is drawn on top of the image.
+With the invisible font, there are no visible glyphs to highlight, so an illusory "block" containing the text is highlighted instead.

 See [`./dpsprep/text.py`](./dpsprep/text.py) for the implementation.